Skip to main content

 The EIS must be easy to understand, rigorous and as succinct as possible.

-Starting from 1 July 2022, environmental impact statements (EIS) attached to State significant development and State significant infrastructure applications will need to be reviewed by a Registered Environmental Assessment Practitioner (REAP).
+EISs for state significant development applications need to be reviewed by a Registered Environmental Assessment Practitioner (REAP).

 Which agencies do I need to engage with?